 Jimmy is a long time resident of Leedey, OK.
-He and his wife Ginger have one son, Beau.
-He is the third generation on the family farm and attends the Church of Christ in Leedey.
-Jimmy has been farming since 1980 and have a diverse operation, including wheat, irrigated dairy alfalfa hay, wheat-canola rotation, and a cow-calf operation.
+He is the third generation on the family farm in Dewey County.
+He and his wife Ginger have been farming and ranching together since 1980.
+They have a diverse 2000 acre cropping operation growing wheat, soybeans, sesame, sunflowers, irrigated dairy alfalfa hay, canola, grain sorghum and several cover crops for seed.

 Jimmy and Ginger also have a 250 cow/calf herd and take in yearling cattle for custom grazing on the nearly 6000 acres of native range.
 Ginger is the primary cattle manager in the operation.
 The Emmons’ utilize their range and forage resources grown on the crops ground to keep the native grasses and soils healthy to maximize biological diversity and animal health.